oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 error response as defined in Section 5.2 of OAuth 2.0 {{RFC6749}} where the error code is set to the following value:

-(TODO: This value needs a better name)

-"authorization_required":
+"error": "authorization_required":
 : The authorization grant is insufficiently authorized, but another access token request may succeed if an additional authorization grant is presented.

 "device_session":
 :    OPTIONAL.
-The device session allows the authorization server to
+The optional device session value allows the authorization server to
      associate subsequent requests by this client with an ongoing authorization request sequence.
 The client MUST include the `device_session` in follow-up requests to the challenge